Taiyuan campaign: Prelude

-After the end of the Central Shanxi campaign, the majority of the province had fallen into the communist hands, and the nationalists were left with only two cities in entire Shanxi: Taiyuan, the provincial capital, and Datong.
-In order to take control of the entire province, the communists decided to launch the Taiyuan campaign in mid-October 1948.
-Communist commander Xu Xiangqian was put in charge, facing his adversary Yan Xishan, his nationalist counterpart who had just suffered a humiliating defeat in the hands of Xu in the Central Shanxi campaign.
-Yan appeared to be determined to fight to the end and repeatedly claimed in public that he would go down with the city of Taiyuan, but Yan would ultimately be airlifted to Nanjing.
-The communists began to mass their troops in places including Qingyuan (清原), Taigu (太谷) and Yuci (榆次) for the preparation of the attack on the provincial capital.
+After the end of the Central Shanxi campaign, the majority of the province had fallen into communist hands, and the Nationalists were left with only two cities in all of Shanxi: Taiyuan, the provincial capital, and Datong.
+In order to take control of the entire province, the Communists decided to launch the Taiyuan campaign in mid-October 1948.
+Communist commander Xu Xiangqian was put in charge, facing his adversary Yan Xishan, his Nationalist counterpart who had just suffered a humiliating defeat at Xu's hands in the Central Shanxi campaign.
+Yan appeared determined to fight to the end and repeatedly claimed in public that he would go down with the city of Taiyuan, but he would ultimately be airlifted to Nanjing.
+The Communists began concentrating their troops at places including Qingyuan (清原), Taigu (太谷), and Yuci (榆次) in preparation for the attack on the provincial capital.